-Because of the way publishers and advertisers relied on third-party cookies for better results, the targeted advertising might seem impossible without them.
-And that’s why, on one hand, ad tech companies like The Trade Desk, LiveRamp, ID5, etc. and on the other, consortiums including IAB, Prebid, and Advertising ID Consortium — have been working to create universal user ids to target the users even after the removal of cookies and bypass the cookie syncing process.
-Yeah, we are referring to universal IDs (or shared IDs).
+Because of the way publishers and advertisers rely on third-party cookies for better results, targeted advertising might seem impossible without them.
+And that’s why, on the one hand, ad tech companies like The Trade Desk, LiveRamp, ID5, etc., and on the other, consortiums including IAB, Prebid, and Advertising ID Consortium — have been working to create universal user ids to target the users without cookie syncing process.
+So, did the industry find something?

-Universal ID has proved itself as an alternative to third-party cookies, and a solution to a few other problems.
-This article covers all the basics and benefits of Universal IDs and some of the Universal ID solution providers in the industry.
-But, before jumping into it, let’s understand why we need it in the first place.
+Universal ID has proved itself as an alternative to third-party cookies and a solution to several other problems.
+This article covers all the basics and benefits of Universal IDs and some solution providers in the industry.
+But before jumping into it, let’s understand why we need it in the first place.

 Sidenote: Not all the universal IDs will work after the cookie apocalypse.
-Some of the providers claim to enrich the IDs with first-party and offline data and so, they can work without 3p cookies.
+Some providers claim to enrich the IDs with first-party and offline data to work without third-party cookies.
 We’ll get into the details later in the post.

 Why Do You Need a Universal ID?

-Universal IDs are created to replace the functionalities of 3p cookies and help the industry bypass the cookie syncing process.
-Syncing cookies from multiple ad tech partners may result in losing visitors’ data.
-Because each of the ad-tech partners with their cookies (cookie IDs) has to sync with one another to identify the user.
-Especially, when the user is new to the platforms, then they have to create a unique user ID and then sync it with each other.
+Universal IDs are created to replace the functionalities of third-party cookies and help the industry bypass the cookie-syncing process.
+Syncing cookies from multiple ad tech partners may result in losing visitors’ data because each ad tech partner with their cookies (cookie IDs) must sync to identify the user.
+Especially when the user is new to the platforms, they must create a unique user ID and then sync it.

-Since there isn’t a standardized ID that can work for all participating partners, the cookie-syncing process drastically slows down the loading of a web page and reduces the match rates as well.
+Since there isn’t a standardized ID that can work for all participating partners, the cookie-syncing process drastically slows down the loading of a web page and reduces the match rates.
 How does that happen?
 Look at the image to understand how cookies are lost during the whole process:

-In this example, an advertiser passed the cookie-data of 100 million users to the DSPs.
-But, by the time SSPs received the cookies, the database was reduced to less than 40 million users.
+In this example, an advertiser passed the cookie data of 100 million users to the DSPs.
+But, when SSPs received the cookies, the database was reduced to less than 40 million users.
 During this whole process, the advertiser lost approximately 60 million users.

-- Since there are tens of partners in between the chain with their own cookies, data-syncing takes time that further affects the page load time, ruining the user experience.
-Also, the match-rate of cookies decreases as the number of partners increases.
+- Since there are tens of partners between the chain with their cookies, data-syncing takes time, further affecting the page load time and ruining the user experience.
+Also, the match rate of cookies decreases as the number of partners increases.

-- Google and Facebook took 60% of the total US digital advertising revenue share in 2019 as per a report by eMarketer.
-And several elements contribute to Google’s and Facebook’s market dominance.
-One of them is the authentication tools they provide to identify the users.
-Both of the media giants have a single ID, unlike other advertising platforms.
+- Google, Facebook, and Amazon will take 85.4% of the total U.S. digital advertising revenue share in 2023, as per a report by eMarketer.
+And several elements contribute to their dominance as they provide authentication tools to identify users.
+Unlike other advertising platforms, the media giants have a single ID.

 And this concept has given rise to Universal IDs.

-“You get one name tag and everyone you meet can read your name tag.
-In the current web experience, it’s like everyone can only read the name tag that they put on you.
-This means that you, as the delegate (or consumer), end up having hundreds of different name tags all over you.
+“You get one name tag, and everyone you meet can read your name tag.
+In the current web experience, everyone can only read the name tag they put on you.
+This means that you, as the delegate (or consumer), have hundreds of different name tags all over you.
 That is annoying for users.”

-By now you might have an idea how and why Universal IDs are needed.
+By now, you might know how and why Universal IDs are needed.

-The Universal ID is a user identifier (user ID) created by the prominent ad-tech consortium/company to provide a shared identity to identify the user across the supply chain without syncing cookies.
+The universal ID is a user identifier (user ID) to provide a shared identity to identify the user across the supply chain without syncing cookies.
 Most importantly, it isn’t restricted to third-party cookies.
-In other words, first-party data (CRM) and offline data can be used t0 create universal IDs.
+In other words, first-party data (from a CRM) and offline data can be used to create universal IDs.

-Unlike cookies that are based on probabilistic matching, Universal IDs are created on the basis of deterministic matching (not all of them though).
-So, it is going to be far better than the cookies.
-Keeping aside the cookie-independent benefit, Universal IDs can benefit everyone involved in the transaction.
+Unlike cookies based on probabilistic matching, universal IDs are created based on deterministic matching.
+So, it’s better than cookies.
+Keeping aside the cookie-independent benefit, universal IDs can benefit everyone involved.
 How?

 Are Universal IDs and First-Party Data the Same?

-First-Party Data is something that you collect directly from your users via Subscriptions, Surveys, feedback, etc. whereas the universal ID is a user identifier (user ID) typically created by the prominent ad-tech consortium/company to provide a shared identity to identify the user across the supply chain without syncing cookies.
-In other words, first-party data (CRM) and offline data can be used to create universal IDs.
+First-party data is something that you collect directly from your users via Subscriptions, Surveys, feedback, etc. In contrast, the universal ID is a user identifier (user ID) typically created by the prominent ad-tech consortium/company to provide a shared identity to identify the user across the supply chain without syncing cookies.
+In other words, first-party and offline data can be used to create universal IDs.
 But they aren’t the same.

-Note that publishers can create their own site-specific user ids; not universal IDs.
-But it might change in the near future.
+Note that publishers can create their site-specific user IDs, not universal IDs.
+But it might change shortly.

 Universal ID Solutions

-There are a handful of ID solutions available in the market as we speak, but the efficiency of them varies.
-In fact, some solutions had to shut down as they simply wouldn’t be able to exist as a viable alternative once the 3p cookies are gone.
+A handful of ID solutions are available in the market as we speak, but their efficiency varies.
+Some solutions had to shut down as they simply wouldn’t be able to exist as viable alternatives once the third-party cookies were gone.
 We’ll take a look at some of them in detail here.

 If you have: